 8.1.
 Release calendar

-In line with the Community legal framework and the European Statistics Code of Practice, Eurostat disseminates European statistics on Eurostat’s website (see principle 10 – ‘Accessibility and Clarity’), respecting professional independence and in an objective, professional and transparent manner in which all users are treated equitably.
-The detailed arrangements are governed by Eurostat’s protocol on impartial access to Eurostat data for users.
+In line with the Community legal framework and the European Statistics Code of Practice (June 2018) Eurostat disseminates European statistics on Eurostat's website (see point 10 - 'Accessibility and clarity') respecting professional independence and in an objective, professional and transparent manner in which all users are treated equitably.
+The detailed arrangements are governed by the Eurostat protocol on impartial access to Eurostat data for users (as from July 2024).

 The data are disseminated monthly, around the middle of the month that follows the reference month.